google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 <!--
 So far we have used classic machine learning models.
 These models are powerful and have proven useful for a wide range of applications.

 It is likely that you have heard about neural networks and deep learning.
 These concepts are in vogue right now.
-Depending on your perspective, deep learning and neural networks are either going to be a giant leap forward for humanity, are going to destory us all, or are over-hyped tools with limited application.
+Depending on your perspective, deep learning and neural networks are either going to be a giant leap forward for humanity, are going to destroy us all, or are over-hyped tools with limited application.

-There is likely a litte truth to each of these opinions.
+There is likely a little bit of truth to each of these opinions.
 -->

 ---